LtSnakePlissken/Q/docs/layer0-governance.md

 Now let’s set new active root list.
 To do so one root node should propose new list and others should accept it.

 ### Propose new root node list based on on-chain root list
+### Propose new root node list based on on-chain root list

 Run:

+      gov.proposeOnchainRootList()

+Example Output:

+      "0x55e82161cb160f29215ee89b4d35f5f0ebeaf83996ebb2f0ef6481087d2507a6"

+This proposes a new RootList based on the current on-chain root list.
+If you want to manually propose a root list,

+run:

+      gov.proposeRootListUpdate({
+      nodes: [
+        "0xfd3ba4c7ebda55c038316c776f2479b2909da7a5",
+        "0xbada551878e60b7d9173452695c1b3d190c3a3dc",
+        "0x0ab8d42796bc11a0c028a25a79cf31d8eabc65cd"
+      ],
+      timestamp: 1647852102
+      })

+To verify the proposed root list, use this command:

+Run (if another root node has proposed the list):

       gov.proposedRootList()

+Run (if you have proposed the root list yourself):

+      gov.desiredRootList()

 Example Output: